 11. The final screen before the installation process begins will ask if you want to enable Alexa wake word detection.
-Since we want this to work like an amazon Echo we will type in Y and press Enter to continue.
+Since we want this to work as an Amazon Echo, we will type in Y and press Enter to continue.

-Installation will begin immediately, this can take considerable time so now is a good time to grab a coffee.
+The installation will begin immediately, and this can take considerable time so now is a good time to grab a coffee.

 Setting up Raspberry Pi Alexa for your Amazon Echo device